-White Spot on Dental X-Ray: Causes and Treatment Options
+White Spot on Dental X-Ray?
+(Best Advice)

-If you’ve recently had a dental x-ray, you might have noticed a white spot on the image.
 While this can be concerning, it’s important to understand what these spots mean and how they can impact your oral health.

 This article explores the causes of white spots on dental X-rays, how they’re diagnosed and interpreted, and what treatment options are available.